Amagi82/Polyglot/README.md

 String formatting can be customized, but by default escapes unacceptable characters for xml on both platforms, and handles strings %s, integers %d, and floats %f.

 By default it'll place these files on the desktop and open Finder, but you could easily customize it to export directly to your project.

-Some convenience functions are included to improve readability and to ensure strings are translated into the four specified languages in the sample.